-We are happy to be sponsoring OS Feels and have a free ticket to give away!
+We are happy to be sponsoring OS Feels and at least one of you reading this will be happy as well, because we have a free ticket to give away!

-Open Source & Feelings is a conference about the intersection between software and the humanities, and how people engage with the communities one is part of.
-It is about developing strategies, skills, and working as a community.
-OS Feels will take place on Friday and Saturday, October 2nd and 3rd in Seattle.
+Open Source & Feelings is a conference about the intersection between software and the humanities, and how people engage with their communities.
+It is about developing strategies, skills, and working together as a community.
+OS Feels will take place on Friday and Saturday, October 2-3 in Seattle.
 So it is exactly one week away!

-The conference's talks center around how to work together in a team, communication, empathy, productivity and more.
-There are definitely interesting topics there that should attract developers from all programming languages.
+The talks at OS Feels center around how to work together in a team, communication, empathy, productivity, and much more.
+There are definitely interesting topics that should attract developers from all programming languages.
 To read about the full schedule, please head over to the OS Feels website.

 Transloadit is the company that has been running Node.js in production the longest.

-We also contributed to Node.js itself a lot.
+We have also contributed a lot to Node.js itself.

 We care a great deal about welcoming communities and equal opportunities.
 Supporting Open Source Feelings seemed like an obvious way to help that cause.